Finnish municipalities and regions

 The chief executive works subordinate to the local executive as the head of municipal administration, financial management and other activities.

 Finland believes in equal representation and participation of both genders in municipal decision-making.
 According to gender quota rules, at least 40 per cent of the members of municipal decision-making bodies must be women, with the exception of councillors, who are elected in local elections.
 Women account for 39 per cent of municipal councillors (2017).

 Local authority corporation

 The municipality and its subsidiaries together constitute a local authority corporation, in which the municipality exercises control.
 A local authority corporation may also include entities in which a local authority subsidiary exercises control.
 The entities belonging to a local authority corporation may comprise limited liability companies, associations and foundations.
 The municipality must prepare consolidated financial statements and incorporate these in its financial statements.

 The management of a local authority corporation consists of the local executive, the chief executive or the mayor, together with the other decision-making bodies, local government officers and elected officials specified in the rules of procedure.
 The local authority corporation's management are responsible for overseeing the operation and for arranging supervision.
-The management’s actions are steered by the local council.
+The management’s actions are guided by the local council.